shaziagul-rgb/DataProcessingServer/README.md

 The typical workflow is:

 1. The Unity/C# application captures an image using the mobile device camera.
-2. The image and camera calibration information are sent to ARProcessingServer.
+2. The image and camera calibration information are sent to DataProcessingServer.
 3. The server stores the image and associated information on the Linux system.
 4. The server starts the required pose estimation pipeline using an external script.
 5. The deep-learning pipeline processes the image and estimates the camera pose.
 6. The resulting pose data is written to an output file.
-7. ARProcessingServer reads the pose corresponding to the processed image.
+7. DataProcessingServer reads the pose corresponding to the processed image.
 8. The pose data is returned to the Unity/C# application.
 9. Processing times can be recorded for performance evaluation.